 All reports are interfaces

 First published on the Sparknow blog in 2004.
-Editorial note.
-The projects being referred to are the EBRD information audit from 1999, the DTI 'Friendly Audit' and the SDC development of a global gender community of practice.
+Lightly updated 2019.
+Editorial note: the projects being referred to are the EBRD information audit from 1999, the DTI 'Friendly Audit' and the SDC development of a global gender community of practice.

 For 7 years now we have been grappling with how to make our reports for clients unfileable.